-Massage has been used for hundreds of years to promote health and well-being.
-Some think of it as an alternative medicine, although it’s mainly thought of as something to help us relax.
-However, massage has many more benefits than you probably realise, especially regarding the benefits of sports massage and athletes.
+Massage has been used for centuries to promote health and well-being.
+Some consider it an alternative medicine, although it’s primarily viewed as a means to help us relax.
+However, massage has many more benefits than you probably realise, especially concerning sports massage and athletes.

-Sports massage can make athletes more versatile and better at their jobs.
+Sports massage can enhance an athlete’s versatility and improve their performance.
 Read on for a deeper look at these benefits.

 Massage affects the cardiovascular system.
 It helps dilate blood vessels, encouraging them to work more efficiently.
 Fresh oxygen and nutrients are delivered to the tissue, and the removal of waste products and toxins is encouraged.

-Your heart rate also lowers right after receiving a massage.
+Your heart rate also lowers right after receiving an effective sports massage.
 Massage is more commonly known to benefit the muscular system, helping to ease tension, reduce soreness, and speed recovery.

 Not only does massage feel good, but it is also suitable for your muscles, helping to build and repair them.
 But specifically, what are the benefits of getting a weekly sports massage?